 A popup will appear asking you to name your new Combined Region.
 Remember to give it a name that makes sense as this will now be searchable in from your Regions or Impacts screen.

 IMPLAN is now building your Combined Region.
-You will know it is complete when the teal icon appears next to the i as shown below.
+You will know it is complete when the teal icon appears next to the Region Details as shown below.

 You can now proceed with your analysis by clicking Create Impact in the bottom right corner of your screen.